 “Duke’s engineer, Smitty [Byron Smith] was tops, just one take he need because he’d listen to each instrument close.
 Duke would fire a shot when the band nailed a tune in one take.
 A shot, blam, into the corner of the ceiling or between a man’s legs.
 One time we were sitting around waiting for Smitty to play something back and suddenly Duke lick a shot between a guitarists’ legs at the blade of a shovel leaning against the wall behind his chair.
 The man leap up and take his guitar and run out and Duke is just laughing.
 I went and picked up the slug, it was flattened out.
 The guitarist never know that Duke shoot at that shovel regular, the bullet just flatten and hit the floor and steam a bit, it never ricochet.
 The guitarist just left for good after that though, him never come back.
 Duke also had Smitty record him firing his gun into the fish tank in the studio.
 It was a big tank and it sat on concrete with some big fish inna it.”

 Trumpeter Oswald ‘Baba’ Brooks is a major figure in the development of Ska.
-In the fifties he played in Eric Deans band with Lloyd Knibb, Lloyd Brevett, Ernest Ranglin, and Don Drummond.
-He recorded mainly for Duke Reid, and often ran his sessions, calling tunes and paying the musicians, according to Knibb and Taitt.
-Brooks also recorded for Vincent ‘King’ Edwards, Coxson Dodd and Sonia Pottinger among other producers.
+In the fifties he played in Eric Deans band with Lloyd Knibb and Lloyd Brevett.
+He recorded mainly for Duke Reid, and often ran his sessions, calling the tunes and paying the musicians, according to Knibb and Taitt.
+Brooks also recorded for George ‘King’ Edwards, Coxson Dodd and Sonia Pottinger among other producers.
 His “Guns Fever” is adapted from a bolero which Knibb recalls playing in Deans band.
 “I think it was ‘My Shawl’, but I’m not sure whose tune it was.
 We learned a lot of rhythms and new tunes when we travelled in Eric Deans band.
 We went to British Honduras [now Belize], and to the Dominican and Haiti.”

-Stranger Cole’s first hits for Duke Reid, “When I Call Your Name” and “Rough And Tough”, are here from 1962 and both are decorated by the alto sax stylings of Lester ‘Ska’ Sterling.
+Stranger Cole’s first hits for Duke Reid, “When I Call Your Name” and “Rough And Tough,” are here from 1963 and both are decorated by the alto sax stylings of Lester ‘Ska’ Sterling and the guitar of Lyn Taitt.

 Thanks to Lyn Taitt, Wackie Henry, Tommy McCook, Lloyd Knibb, Lloyd Brevett, Toots Hibbert and Cedric Bravo.